What Is Relativism?

 4) Relativism Destroys Religion.

-As the pope well understands, no religion that surrenders its claim to possess absolute truth can long survive.
+No religion that surrenders its claim to possess absolute truth can long survive.
 That's the lesson of history.
 When liberalism swept through mainstream Protestantism over a century ago, a typical preacher schooled in the new way of thinking told his people that Jesus is not really God and the Bible is not really God's Word, but they should come to church anyway to learn how they might work to improve society.
 Many church members realized that one way they could greatly improve their little corner of society was to sleep in on Sunday morning.
 People left liberal churches by the droves.
 Only the emergence of neo-orthodoxy in the 40s and charismatic renewal in the 70s saved these churches from extinction.

 The extinction of organized religion would not grieve the modern intellectual.
 When I taught social psychology in the 60s, my colleagues thought that the greatest threat to democratic society was fascism.
 They did extensive research with the F-scale (fascism scale) in an effort to find what predisposes people to accept a fascist ideology.
 This question obsessed the liberal establishment because it was still reeling from the nightmare of World War II.
 But since then there has been a profound shift in social psychology and throughout the worlds of education, entertainment, and liberal politics.
 Now the great threat to human progress is commonly assumed to be religion.